How to Use This Calculator

 What is a 'gross-up' in a relocation package?

-A gross-up is an additional payment from an employer designed to cover the tax liability on a taxable relocation benefit.
-For example, if you receive a $5,000 cash allowance that is taxable, a gross-up would be an extra amount paid to you so that after taxes, you still net the full $5,000 intended for your relocation expenses.
+A gross-up is an additional payment from your employer to cover the tax liability on taxable relocation benefits.
+For example, if you receive a $5,000 cash allowance taxed at 28%, a gross-up of $1,400 would ensure you net the full $5,000 intended for your relocation expenses.

 How do companies determine relocation package amounts?

-Companies determine relocation package amounts based on several factors, including the distance of the move, the employee's seniority, industry standards, the cost of living in the new location, and the perceived criticality of the role.
-Larger companies often have tiered policies, while smaller firms may offer more customized, negotiable packages.
+Companies consider the move distance, employee seniority, industry standards, cost of living in the new location, and role criticality.
+Larger companies often have tiered policies, while smaller firms may offer more negotiable packages.